-Although the pieces of fabric are stitched by machine to guarantee tighter stitching, all the quilting is done by hand.
-100% cotton materials make up the top and bottom of the quilt.
-The batting sandwiched between those 2 layers, nonetheless, is 100% polyester.
-This polyester batting warranties both warmth and exceptional washing results.
+Though the pieces of fabric are stitched by machine to make sure tighter stitching, all the quilting is done by hand.
+100% cotton fabrics make up the top and bottom of the quilt.
+The batting sandwiched in between those two layers, nevertheless, is 100% polyester.
+This polyester batting warranties both warmth and also superb washing outcomes.

 Can you wash these quilts?

 Yes, these quilts are undoubtedly machine-washable!
 We recommend the following guidelines for the best care of your heirloom quilt:

 - Machine wash with cold water on gentle cycle.

 - Use only light laundry soap, such as liquid Cheer for colors (No bleach or bleach alternatives.
 No Woolite or fabric softener.)
 For the first washing, include 1/2 cup vinegar as well as 2 tbsps of salt in addition to the laundry soap.
 This home remedy stops bleed and also assists in protecting the colors in your quilt.